Chapter 8

 "Something to take care of?"
 Raina frowned, her tone icy.
 "Every time it's the same excuse.
 What could be more important than you?"

 He then turned to Elsie, his tone softening.
 "Elsie, don't take it to heart.
 Your grandmother and I know you're a good person.
-If Ronald mistreats you, we'll set him straight."
+If Ronald doesn't treat you well, we'll set him straight."

-Elsie listened, a faint smile appearing on her lips.
+Elsie listened, a faint smile appearing on her lips, then she nodded.

 Before the party ended, Elsie's phone buzzed.